What is divorce anxiety?

 What is divorce separation anxiety?

 Divorce or separation anxiety are the natural feelings of stress or worry that come up during the process.
-They are inevitable consequences of all the uncertainty that someone divorcing or separating face.
+They are inevitable consequences of all the uncertainty that someone divorcing or separating faces.
 It is not a recognised clinical disorder.
-If you were to go to the doctor’s with this feeling, they might diagnose you with anxiety.
+If you were to go to the doctor with this feeling, they might diagnose you with anxiety.

 What are divorce anxiety symptoms?

-There are many symptoms for divorce anxiety and some of these may include; negative thoughts about the future, negative thoughts about yourself, tense muscles, quicker heartbeat etc.
+There are many symptoms of divorce anxiety and some of these may include; negative thoughts about the future, negative thoughts about yourself, tense muscles, quicker heartbeat etc.

 How to deal with divorce anxiety?